 **For intake reasons, please do not take books or donations directly to Children’s Hospital.
 They are not equiped to accept book donations piece-meal and prefer single, large donations of books that have been screened, cleaned, and labeled appropriately.

-Please contact me if you wish to ship books or drop them off in Beaver County!
+Please contact me if you wish to ship books or drop them off somewhere local to Pittsburgh or Wayne Pennsylvania

 Thank you to those participating.
 It means more than you know.
-To find out more about our little Gracie, read her story (below) or browse the stories on this page’s sidebar.Hugs,
+To find out more about our little Gracie, read her story written below.
+This is also a post that helps other people understand more about Grace.

 On February 20th, 2012, at 11:34 p.m., our daughter Grace was born into the world six weeks premature.
 After a worrisome seven months of pregnancy, we breathed a sigh of relief to hear our little angel cry, and see our little angel move as soon as I had given one last push.
 At a mere 4 pounds 13 ounces, my husband and I couldn’t imagine meeting a more beautiful baby.

 Her skin was soft and smooth, her eyes were wide and bright.
 She stared and stared at us and we held her close.
 I’m not sure how long we got to have her, but I vividly remember, and can even still feel, moments of complete and total joy as B and I beheld our little miracle for the first time ever.

 Because of her prematurity, Grace was immediately taken to the NICU to be assessed as all premature babies are.
 I can’t describe what it felt like for that hour and a half, experiencing afterbirth pains for the second time in my life, without the baby to show for it.
 B and I sat and talked, distracting each other in my hospital room, asking the nurses every few minutes if it was time yet to go see our daughter.